sisl/ExpFamilyPCA.jl/paper.md

 # Related Work

-Exponential family PCA was introduced by [@EPCA], and several papers have extended the technique.
+Exponential family PCA was introduced by [@EPCA], and several papers have extended the technique [@LitReview].
 While there have been advances, EPCA remains the most well-studied variation of PCA in the field of reinforcement learning and sequential decision-making [@Roy].

 # Features